Exercising is key to performing at 100%

 So without knowing it, he was working on his personal brand, just by winning this tournament and travelling with his teacher to deliver workshops, he built a reputation for himself and could charge a lot of money.
 He lives in Guatemala and has been teaching Taichi for over 47 years.

 I have been very fortunate to have trained with some of the best people in the world and learned exercises that have been passed down from many hundreds of years.
-The exercises I practice every day put me into this state of mindfulness, on many occasions if I wasn’t mindful I may fall over from the pain.
+I practice every day and put myself into this state of mindfulness and exercise helps to achieve that!
+If one is not mindful one may fall over from the pain!

 Immerse yourself in the moment